stefanocaronia/wallyti/README.md

 ##Usage:

-You can initialize the plugin in document ready or in body onload
+You can initialize *Wallyti* the plugin in document ready or in body onload.
+Here are some examples:

 ```javascript
 	$(function(){